Skip to main content

 About me

-Jenelius is the Deputy Director of KTH Transport Platform, and steering group member of Centre for Traffic Research (CTR) and Strategic Research Area TRENoP (Transport Research Environment with Novel Perspectives).
-He is an Associate Editor of IEEE Open Journal of Intelligent Transportation Systems and is on the Editorial Advisory Boards of Transportation (Springer), Transportation Research Part C (Elsevier) and npj Sustainable Mobility and Transport.
+Jenelius is steering group member of Centre for Traffic Research (CTR) and Strategic Research Area TRENoP (Transport Research Environment with Novel Perspectives).
+At KTH he is also Digital Futures Faculty, Climate Action Faculty and ITRL Faculty member.
+He is an Associate Editor of IEEE Open Journal of Intelligent Transportation Systems and is on the Editorial Advisory Boards of Transportation (Springer), Transportation Research Part C (Elsevier) and npj Sustainable Mobility and Transport (Springer Nature).

-In October 2023, Jenelius was ranked among the top 60 scientists internationally (top 1 in Sweden) in the field of Logistics and Transportation for yearly citation impact by Ioannidis (2023).
+In September 2024, Jenelius was ranked among the top 70 scientists internationally (top 1 in Sweden) in the field of Logistics and Transportation for citation impact the previous year (Ioannidis 2024).

 Research